abinit/abinit/doc/tutorial/eph4zpr.md

 Note how [[asr]], [[chneut]], [[dipdip]] and [[symdynmat]] are automatically activated.

-Then we find another section defining how to different dimensions are distributed among the MPI processes:
+Then we find another section defining how to different dimensions are distributed among the MPI processes: and a message to inform the user that the code will interpolate the scattering potentials:

 ```md
  === MPI parallelism ===